waveform80/picraft/docs/conversion.rst

 Conversion from mcpi
 ====================

-If you have existing scripts that use the reference implementation (minecraft-pi aka mcpi), and you wish to convert them to using the picraft library, this section contains details and examples covering equivalent functionality between the libraries.
+If you have existing scripts that use the mcpi implementation, and you wish to convert them to using the picraft library, this section contains details and examples covering equivalent functionality between the libraries.

 Minecraft.create